hari-sikchi/OpenCV-Workshop/README.md

     $ brew install python

-5. However, before we proceed, we need to update our PATH  in our ~/.bash_profile  file to indicate that we want to use Homebrew 		packages before any system libraries or packages.
+5.However, before we proceed, we need to update our PATH  in our ~/.bash_profile  file to indicate that we want to use Homebrew 		packages before any system libraries or packages.
 	Open up your ~/.bash_profile  file in your favorite editor (if it does not exist, create it), and append the following lines to the file:

 		# Homebrew